zhangyongqin/KWFM/README.md

 # KWFM
-MATLAB implementation of the paper "Kernel Wiener filtering model with low-rank approximation for image denoising".
+This code is MATLAB implementation of the paper "Kernel Wiener filtering model with low-rank approximation for image denoising".

 # Citation